AeshEmi1/searxng-secure/searx/infopage/en/about.md

 SearXNG appreciates your concern regarding logs, so take the code from the [SearXNG sources] and run it yourself!

-Add your instance to this [list of public instances]({{get_setting('brand.public_instances')}}) to help other people reclaim their privacy and make the internet freer.
-The more decentralized the internet is, the more freedom we have!

 [SearXNG sources]: {{GIT_URL}}
 [#searxng:matrix.org]: https://matrix.to/#/#searxng:matrix.org
 [SearXNG docs]: {{get_setting('brand.docs_url')}}